HEP-PBSP/SIMUnet/sphinx/source/tutorials/simu_fit.rst

 experimental data, the theory setup and the fitting setup.

 We begin by showing the user an example of a complete runcard.
 We will go into the details of each part  later.
-Here is a SIMUnet runcard:
+Here is a complete SIMUnet runcard:

 .. code-block:: yaml